karthikv/tradeship/README.md

 [![Windows Build][appveyor-image]][appveyor-url]
 [![NPM Version][npm-image]][npm-url]

-tradeship statically analyzes your code for identifiers that aren't defined and finds the appropriate dependencies to import.
+tradeship statically analyzes your JavaScript code for identifiers that aren't defined and finds the appropriate dependencies to import.
 It also removes imports that aren't used. tradeship is meant to be used as an editor plugin that manages your imports.

 ![tradeship](http://g.recordit.co/OlDKhJc9LI.gif)